andrew/ultimate-awesome/README.md

 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of AtomicDEX project and resources.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of nice optimizations!.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
+- [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
+In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
+In the graph part, the representation learning, clustering and so on methods are included.
+We will update continue.
 - [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-azure-devops](https://github.com/martcus/awesome-azure-devops) - A curated list of awesome resource for azure devops.
 - [awesome-awesomeness](https://github.com/mattjtodd/awesome-awesomeness) - A curated list of awesomeness.